-Under FSC's bylaws, the Board may designate a chairman to preside over the meetings of the Board and meetings of the stockholders and to perform such other duties as may be assigned to him or her by the Board.
-The Company does not have a fixed policy as to whether the chairman of the Board should be an independent director; the Company believes that it should maintain the flexibility to select the chairman and reorganize the leadership structure, from time to time, based on the criteria that is in the Company's best interests and the best interests of the Company's stockholders at such times.
+Under the Company's bylaws, the Board may designate a chairman to preside over the meetings of the Board and meetings of the stockholders and to perform such other duties as may be assigned to him or her by the respective Board.
+The Company does not have a fixed policy as to whether the chairman of the Board should be an independent director; the Company believe that the Company should maintain the flexibility to select the chairman and reorganize the leadership structure, from time to time, based on the criteria that is in the Company's best interests and the best interests of the Company's stockholders at such times.
 Our Board has established corporate governance procedures to guard against, among other things, an improperly constituted Board.
-Pursuant to the Company's Corporate Governance Policy, whenever the chairman of the Board is not an independent director, the chairman of the Nominating and Corporate Governance Committee will act as the presiding independent director at meetings of the "Non-Management Directors" (which will include the Independent Directors and other directors who are not officers of the Company even though they may have another relationship with the Company or its management that prevents them from being Independent Directors).
+Pursuant to the Company's Corporate Governance Policy, whenever the chairman of the Board is not an independent director, the chairman of the Nominating and Corporate Governance Committee or, in the absence of the chairman of the Nominating and Corporate Governance Committee, the chairman of the Audit Committee will act as the presiding independent director at meetings of the "Non-Management Directors" (which will include the independent directors and other directors who are not officers of the Company even though they may have another relationship with the Company or its management that prevents them from being independent directors).
+Mr. Dunn currently serves as the presiding independent director of the Company.

-Presently, Mr. Berman serves as the chairman of the Board.
-Mr. Berman's history with the Company, familiarity with Fifth Street's investment platform and extensive knowledge of the financial services industry qualify him to serve as the chairman of the Company.
-We believe that we are best served through this existing leadership structure, as Mr. Berman's relationship with Fifth Street Management provides an effective bridge and encourages an open dialogue between Fifth Street Management and the Board.
+Presently, Mr. Berman serves as the Chairman of the Board.
+Mr. Berman's history with the Company, familiarity with Fifth Street's investment platform and extensive knowledge of the financial services industry qualify him to serve as the Chairman of the Company.
+The Company believes that it is best served through this existing leadership structure, as Mr. Berman's relationship with Fifth Street Management provides an effective bridge and encourages an open dialogue between Fifth Street Management and the Board.

-Our Board does not currently have a designated lead independent director.
+Our Board does not currently have a designated lead independent director but intends to designate a lead independent director prior to the 2018 Annual Meeting.
 We are aware of the potential conflicts that may arise when a non-independent director is chairman of the Board but believe these potential conflicts are offset by our strong corporate governance practices.
-As previously disclosed in our Annual Report on Form 10-K for the fiscal year ended September 30, 2015, we have identified a material weakness in internal control over financial reporting.
+As previously disclosed in our Annual Report on Form 10-K for the fiscal year ended September 30, 2016, we have identified a material weakness in internal control over financial reporting.
 However, we do not believe such identification of a material weakness in internal control over financial reporting was the result of a deficiency in board oversight or independence because, among other things, all of the members of the Audit Committee, including the chairman, are independent directors of the Company.
-Our corporate governance practices include regular meetings of the Independent Directors in executive session without the presence of interested directors and management, the establishment of Audit Committees and Nominating and Corporate Governance Committees comprised solely of Independent Directors and the appointment of a chief compliance officer, with whom the Independent Directors meet with in executive session at least once a year, for administering our compliance policies and procedures.
-While certain non-management members of the Board may participate on the boards of directors of other public companies, we monitor such participation to ensure it is not excessive and does not interfere with their duties to us.
+Our corporate governance practices include regular meetings of the independent directors in executive session without the presence of interested directors and management, the establishment of an Audit

+Committee and Nominating and Corporate Governance Committee comprised solely of independent directors and the appointment of a chief compliance officer, with whom the independent directors meet with in executive session at least once a year, for administering our compliance policies and procedures.
+While certain non-management members of our Board may participate on the boards of directors of other public companies, we monitor such participation to ensure it is not excessive and does not interfere with their duties to us.

-Board's Role In Risk Oversight
+Boards' Role In Risk Oversight